ehrlichelman/Final_Project/README.md

 # to do:

-add thread to worker to consume inter-workers communication
+add connection object to prevent multiple threads using the same connection add thread to worker to consume inter-workers communication
 add arguments to workers for routing_key and neighbours list